A51F221B/A51F221B/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/A51F221B?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FcodeSTACKr&screen_name=A51F221B)

 ## I am a Security Researcher and Python programmer
 Hi there!
 My main area of work is Web App penetration testing.
-I mainly work on different bug bounty platforms and get into different scopes of my choice.
-I am also experienced in Python programming, and mainly I develop tools for pentesting that will help me and hopefully the community in their security research.
+I primarily work on different bug bounty platforms and get into different scopes of my choice.
+I am also experienced in Python programming, and I develop tools for pentesting that will help me and hopefully the community in their security research.
 I also play CTF (Capture The Flag) on platforms like tryhackme.
 I write blogs about other CTF writeups or bugs that I have found on any app in my free time.
 Right now, I am also working on backend application development using python framework, i.e., Django
 >I am also open to collaboration or full-time work to contact me any time.